DataBiosphere/data-portal/content/guides/userguides/matrices.md

 To link a metadata field in the Metadata Manifest back to an individual sample in a DCP Generated Matrix, use the matrix `input_id` field.
 This field includes all the values for the metadata `sequencing_process.provenance.document_id`, the ID used to demarcate each library preparation.

+## Matrix Normalization and Batch Correction
+Data normalization and batch correction account for technical noise introduced during sample processing, as well as differences between datasets generated from different contributors or at different times.
+Both techniques are crucial for identifying differentially expressed genes.

+Normalization and batch correction techniques vary between processing methods and individual data contributors, and may not be consistent across the matrices available from the Data Portal.

+### Normalization and Batch Correction for DCP Generated Matrices
+Data processed with the [standardized pipelines](/pipelines) are **not** normalized across projects.

+10x matrices produced with the [Optimus Pipeline](/pipelines/optimus-workflow) only contain raw counts whereas [Smart-seq2 Pipeline](/pipelines/smart-seq2-workflow) matrices contain raw counts as well as normalized TPMs.
+These TPMs are calculated per individual cell (library preparation) and not across all cells within a project.

+No batch correction is performed for DCP Generated Matrices.

+### Normalization and Batch Correction for Contributor Generated Matrices
+For Contributor Generated Matrices, normalization and/or batch correction techniques are used at the discretion of the project contributor and vary between projects.
+To learn more about the techniques used for a particular matrix, please reach out to the Contact listed on the Project's Information page.